Norwegian National Women's Council: Development

 As social aspects became increasingly important, in 1920 the Women's Council established the Norske Kvinners Nasjonalråd Sosialskole.
 Along with its affiliated institutions, the school offered the only possibility for receiving an education in social work.
 The Council became increasingly important for discussions on women's rights, their annual meeting often being referred to as Kvinnenes Storting or women's parliament.

 In the 1970s, the Women's Council begin to take on a more combative role, raising concerns in new areas of interest such as taxation, women in the armed forces and rights to financial support.
-In 1971, the Council was given observer status on Norway's United Nation's delegation.
+In 1971, the council was given observer status on Norway's United Nations' delegation.
 Success was also achieved in having more women elected to municipal government.
-In view of the Council's general opposition to abortion, the feminist Norwegian Association for Women's Rights (Norsk Kvinnesaksforening), which had been a member from the beginning, withdrew its support in 1972.
+In view of the council's general opposition to abortion, the feminist Norwegian Association for Women's Rights (Norsk Kvinnesaksforening), which had been a member from the beginning, withdrew its support in 1972.
 In 1987, the housewives' organization Norges Husmorforbund also left on the grounds that the Women's Council was becoming too radical, promoting jobs for women rather than improvements to the woman's place in the home.